 Where does cork come from?

-Cork primarily comes from one tree, the Quercus suber, otherwise known as the cork oak.
-This species of cork tree is native to southwest Europe and north Africa and is a member of the same family in which the chestnut oak (Quercus montana) and common oak tree (Quercus robur) are a part of.
+It’s actually a member of the same family in which the chestnut oak (Quercus montana) and common oak tree (Quercus robur) are part of.

 Are cork oak trees grow native to these regions?

 Yes, cork oaks are native to the Mediterranean region and have been here for many, many thousands of years.

 In fact, fossil remnants of the cork oak have been found in the Mediterranean basin dating over 25 million years old and fossils found in Portugal over 10 million years old, demonstrating the trees ancient history in this region.

 Naturally, cork oaks grow in mixed forests alongside other oaks, pines species and olive trees, who produce olives and olive oil.
 Check out my article on the most sustainable cooking oil.

 On the Iberian Peninsula, cork oak landscapes are known as a ‘montado’ in Portugal or a ‘dehesa’ in Spain.

 Many people ask is cork eco friendly?

 Growing cork oak trees has been an eco friendly and environmentally sustainable activity for hundreds of years.

 Cork oak landscapes have been ranked as one of the most valuable habitats in Europe.
 The habitats where cork oak is grown combine cork trees with high quality pastures and rotation crops.